-Original Va lue Adjustment Adjusted Value Assets from price risk management activities \$ 79 9.2 \$ (45.9) \$ 33.3 Prepaid expenses and other current assets 46 5.1 (24.2) 21.9 Accrued expenses 89 0.5 (20.6) 68.9 Customer deposits 96 6.5 (8.8) 87.7 Liabilities from price risk management activities 97 7.7 (40.7) 57.0
+Original Value Adjustment Adjusted Value Assets from price risk management activities \$ 79.2 \$ (45.9) \$ 33.3 Prepaid expenses and other current assets 46.1 (24.2) 21.9 Accrued expenses 89.5 (20.6) 68.9 Customer deposits 96.5 (8.8) 87.7 Liabilities from price risk management activities 97.7 (40.7) 57.0

 In March 2008, the FASB issued SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities - an amendment of FASB Statement No. 133" ("SFAS 161").
-Statement 161 applies to all derivative instruments and related hedged items accounted for under FASB Statement No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS 133").
-Statement 161 requires entities to provide greater transparency about (a) how and why an entity uses derivative instruments, (b) how derivative instruments and related hedged items are accounted for under Statement 133 and its related interpretations, and (c) how derivative instruments and related hedged items affect an entity's financial position, results of operations, and cash flows.
-Statement 161 is required to be adopted by the Company for the interim period ended March 31, 2009.
-The Company has evaluated SFAS 161 and anticipates that its adoption will require certain additional footnote disclosures.
-The adoption of SFAS 161 is not expected to impact any amounts comprising the Balance Sheet, Statement of Operations, Statement of Partners' Capital, nor the Statement of Cash Flows.
+SFAS 161 applies to all derivative instruments and related hedged items accounted for under SFAS 133.
+SFAS 161 requires entities to provide greater transparency about (a) how and why an entity uses derivative instruments, (b) how derivative instruments and related hedged items affect an entity's financial position, results of operations, and cash flows.
+The Company adopted SFAS 161 on March 31, 2009.
+The adoption of SFAS 161 required certain additional disclosures (Note 5), however, it did not impact any amounts comprising the Balance Sheet, Statement of Operations, Statement of Partners' Capital, or the Statement of Cash Flows.

 In December 2007, the FASB issued SFAS No. 141 (revised 2007), "Business Combinations" ("SFAS 141R"), which replaces FASB Statement No. 141.
-SFAS 141R establishes principles and requirements for how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, any non- controlling interest in the acquiree and the goodwill acquired.
-The Statement also establishes disclosure requirements that will enable users to evaluate the nature and financial effects of the business combination.
+SFAS 141R establishes principles and requirements for how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, any non-controlling interest in the acquiree and the goodwill acquired.
+The Statement also establishes disclosure requirements designed to enable users to evaluate the nature and financial effects of the business combination.
 SFAS 141R is required to be adopted by the Company for business combinations for which the acquisition date is on or after October 1, 2009.